benshuailyu/benshuailyu.github.io/_people/ZijianWang.md

 jobnext:
 ---

-Mr Yang joined our group first as an undergraduate student in 2023 and then a Master student in September 2024.
+Mr Wang joined our group first as an undergraduate student in 2023 and then a Master student in September 2024.